Jamf: History

 Minneapolis-based Jamf Software was founded in Eau Claire, Wisconsin, by Zach Halmstad, Christopher Thon and Chip Pearson and in 2002 released The Casper Suite.
 The company name came from Laszlo Jamf, a character in Thomas Pynchon's novel Gravity's Rainbow.
-Apple growth in larger environments continued and Jamf developed tools to make Apple devices work in corporate environments.
+Apple's growth in larger environments continued and Jamf developed tools to make Apple devices work in corporate environments.
 Jamf received a $30 million investment from Summit Partners in 2008.

 In 2015 Dean Hager was hired as CEO to replace Halmstad and Pearson, who had previously shared those duties.
 Over a decade after its inception, The Casper Suite was rebranded as Jamf Pro in 2017.

 IBM selected Jamf Pro to manage their Macs in 2015.

 Vista Equity Partners acquired a majority of shares in Jamf in December 2017.
-Jamf acquired three companies in 2018 and 2019 – Orchard and Grove, ZuluDesk and Digita Security, expanding its product portfolio to include identity and authentication management, an education-specific MDM, and endpoint security built for Mac using user behavior analytics.
+Jamf acquired three companies in 2018 and 2019 – Orchard and Grove, ZuluDesk and Digita Security – expanding its product portfolio to include identity and authentication management, an education-specific MDM, and endpoint security built for Mac using user behavior analytics.
 Jamf had a successful IPO on the Nasdaq stock market in July 2020, raising $468 million and valuing the company at around $4.6 billion.
 In May 2021 Jamf acquired zero-trust software vendor Wandera for $400M.
+As of December 31, 2022, the company reported servicing approximately 71,000 active customers globally.
+Furthermore, Jamf's technology is deployed on roughly 30 million Apple devices worldwide.

+In October 2025, Jam agreed to be acquired by Francisco Partners for $2.2 billion in an all-cash deal.
+The company was expected to retain its name and headquarters following the deal close in Q1 2026.

 Products

-Unless otherwise noted, all Jamf products support MacOS, iOS, iPadOS, and tvOS.
+Unless otherwise noted, all Jamf products support macOS, iOS, iPadOS, and tvOS.